vocdoni/vocdoni-manager-backend/manager/README.md

     "response": {
         "ok": true,
-        "count": 2, // number of members updated "invalidIDs":, // number of non-existing IDs that where included in the request },
+        "count": 2, // number of members updated "invalidIds":["7890-cdefg-..."], // number of non-existing IDs that where included in the request },
      "signature": "0x123456"
 }